Disclosure: Class Central is learner-supported. When you buy through links on our site, we may earn an affiliate commission.

 Certificate None

-5. UX Foundations: Accessibility (Linkedin Learning)
+Best Course for UX Accessibility (Linkedin Learning)

 The course covers the core concepts of accessibility for UX design along with assistive technologies that could be used for designing using practical examples.